RaianRashidRimon/Digital-Image-Processing/README.md

 ## 🤝 Contribution
 Contributions are highly encouraged!
 If you identify any issues, have suggestions for improvement, or want to add new algorithms, feel free to:
 1. Open an issue describing the problem or suggestions.
-2. Fork the repository, implement your changes, and create a pull request.
+2. Fork the repository, implement your changes and create a pull request.